Fair Isle DR MPA Project/Research Officer

 This model has been found to work really well and has been responsible for a significant shift from a planning to research project delivery phase for the DR MPA, the development of a number of independent FIMRO projects and ensured a higher level of communication and consultation with the Fair Isle community.

-Katie is the current Project Officer for the Fair Isle DR MPA project, starting in the role in August 2023.
+Katie is the current Research Officer for the Fair Isle DR MPA project, starting in the role of Project Officer in August 2023.
 With a background in marine biology (BSc and MSc), Katie has a keen interest in fisheries science, sustainable management of marine resources and ecotoxicology.
-She is currently finishing off her MPhil research project investigating shell disease and claw deformities in velvet crab fisheries in the Orkney islands.
 Katie lives in Stromness, Orkney, though regularly makes the trip north to Fair Isle.
 Growing up on an island herself, Katie values the importance of small community involvement in decision making and management of their own marine resources and hopes to support FIMRO to help continue to great work paved out by the Fair Isle community, FIMETI, FIMRO, the DR MPA Steering Group and Martha over the last several years.

 Project Officer – Martha Thomson